Ayahuasca: Preparation

 Sections of Banisteriopsis caapi vine are macerated and boiled alone or with leaves from any of a number of other plants, including Psychotria viridis (chacruna), Diplopterys cabrerana (also known as chaliponga and chacropanga), and Mimosa tenuiflora, among other ingredients which can vary greatly from one shaman to the next.
 The resulting brew may contain the powerful psychedelic drug dimethyltryptamine and monoamine oxidase inhibiting harmala alkaloids, which are necessary to make the DMT orally active by allowing it (DMT) to be processed by the liver.
 The traditional making of ayahuasca follows a ritual process that requires the user to pick the lower Chacruna leaf at sunrise, then say a prayer.
 The vine must be "cleaned meticulously with wooden spoons" and pounded "with wooden mallets until it's fibre."

 Brews can also be made with plants that do not contain DMT, Psychotria viridis being replaced by plants such as Justicia pectoralis, Brugmansia, or sacred tobacco, also known as mapacho (Nicotiana rustica), or sometimes left out with no replacement.
 This brew varies radically from one batch to the next, both in potency and psychoactive effect, based mainly on the skill of the shaman or brewer, as well as other admixtures sometimes added and the intent of the ceremony.
 Natural variations in plant alkaloid content and profiles also affect the final concentration of alkaloids in the brew, and the physical act of cooking may also serve to modify the alkaloid profile of harmala alkaloids.

 The actual preparation of the brew takes several hours, often taking place over the course of more than one day.
 After adding the plant material, each separately at this stage, to a large pot of water, it is boiled until the water is reduced by half in volume.
-The individual brews are then added together and brewed until reduced significantly.
-This combined brew is what is taken by participants in ayahuasca ceremonies.
+The individual brews are then combined and brewed until reduced significantly, producing the form taken by participants in ayahuasca ceremonies.